 Bars need a POS system that covers basic features like payment processing and sales reporting.
 However, bar owners also want industry-specific features like running multiple open tabs, tracking liquor stock in real time, and pre-authorizing credit cards so that no tabs go unpaid at the end of the night.

-Toast POS offers all of these features, and more, at a competitive price point.
-Toast has a POS solution that is specifically designed for bars, is easy to use, and provides the best reporting data for bars out of all the systems we evaluated.
+Toast POS offers all of these features and more at a competitive price point.
+Toast has mobile ordering hardware, contactless payment options and provides the best reporting data for bars out of all the systems we evaluated.
 Visit Toast for a free demo.